carols10cents/keep-ruby-weird-revue/script.md

 # Jim

 Hi, I'm Jim Weirich, and I am here to talk about Friendly Flying Robots in Ruby!

+<---cut?
 So I've noticed that this conference is a bit on the soft side, so now it's time for the geeky stuff!
 This code will have ruby code, it will have technical specifications, we are going to be interfacing with hardware, and we are going to have UML diagrams-- but only one!
 And the best part is, we are going to have flying robots.
+-->

-But first, I want to talk a little bit about terminology.
+First, I want to talk a little bit about terminology.
 People often talk about these things as drones-- I actually dislike that terminology because it brings these things to mind.
 So I try not to use that word.

 So we are going to talk about flying robots.
 But!
 When you program a drone in ruby, they become *friendly* flying robots!
 When skynet comes, wouldn't you rather it be programmed in ruby?

+So I've written this library called argus, and we're going to use it by creating a drone object here, tell the drone to start up the background processes, tell it to take off and hover at about 1 meter, spin right, spin left, hover, and land.
+Just a very, very simple program.

 Ok, are we ready?
-I always say hardware demos are the scariest demos to do because so much can go wrong.
+I always say hardware demos are the scariest demos to do because so many things can go wrong.
+Let's see what happens here.

-4:10 - how he got into this

-5:37 - yes i have sshed into my drone

-6:30 - software

-9:25 - keeping up with 30ms recommendation in ruby

-11:12 - yaw, pitch, roll demo
+==== drone demo ====

-14:11 - argus library
+So that was the argus library controlling the drone!

-16:18 - hardware demos are scary

-19:00 - irb/full power

-19:50 - there's more, we can get data back

-23:19 - c to ruby

-26:00 - UML

-28:40 - target demo

-31:30 - quick command called land

-34 - follow me
+Ok so here's another program, I'm going to have it take off, using a loop two times and make it swing back and forth.

+How bout that!
+Two successful hardware demos!

 # Jeremy and Carol

+Carol: Hey Jeremy!

+Jeremy: Yeah Carol?

-Carol: Hey Jeremy, did you hear about this new conference, Keep Ruby Weird??
+Carol: Did you hear about this new conference, Keep Ruby Weird??

 Jeremy: Yeah!!!
 It sounds like so much fun!!!
 We should sumbit a talk!!!